-There was a hope that the crisis that began on June 12th will be resolved in a short time, within 5 days, in conjunction with the end of the month of Ramadan.
-Alas, it did not work out.
-Too high was the degree of discontent of Riyadh in the direction of Doha, primarily because of suspicions (we note, far from being groundless) that Qatar is playing a double game with Iran behind its Arab neighbors on the Persian Gulf.
+It was hoped that the crisis that began on June 12th will be resolved in a short time, within 5 days, in conjunction with the end of the month of Ramadan.
+Alas, it did not work.
+Too high was the degree of discontent of Riyadh towards Doha, primarily because of suspicions (we note, far from being groundless) in the fact that Qatar is playing a double game with Iran behind its Arab neighbors on the Persian Gulf.
 Perhaps this is by no means the "secret alliance" of the Shiite power and the peninsular emirate, the latter being accused (and not only) of the Saudis.
-However, the public accusation of Qatar by Saudi Arabia alone is enough to feel the exacerbated nerve of expectation of a great war in the region.
-In addition, let's not forget that another requirement for Qatar, in addition to reviewing its relations with Iran, the Saudis advanced the withdrawal of the Turkish military contingent from the emirate.
+But Saudi Arabia's public accusation of Qatar's accusations is enough to feel the exacerbated nerve of expectation of a great war in the region.
+In addition, let's not forget that another requirement to Qatar, in addition to reviewing its relations with Iran, the Saudis have put forward a withdrawal from the emirate of the Turkish military contingent.
 Even with the Turks, Qataris are forbidden cooperation on the defense line, which only emphasizes the mood of the Saudis to dictate their terms to the Arabs of the Gulf.

 America "Trumpuet" The Greater Middle East

 These days, representatives of the al-Saud family, without much embarrassment to all their partners, put the same question: "Are you with us or with Qatar?"
 The answer presupposes the determination by the country of its place in the anti-Iranian camp under the auspices of Saudi Arabia or outside its framework.
-This statement of the issue is close to the position of the US, even if the Trump administration is trying to observe diplomatic correctness and does not force some of its Middle Eastern partners to officially declare that they belong to the pole of Iran's opponents.
+Such a statement of the issue is close to the US position, even if the Trump administration is trying to observe diplomatic correctness and does not force some of its Middle Eastern partners to officially declare the Iranian opponents of the pole.
 In these days of unprecedented crisis between the Arabian monarchies, the owner of the White House, on the contrary, tries to stake out the place of the main peacemaker.

-President Trump is considering the possibility of organizing a summit of Arab leaders in the United States, during which he intends to urge them to keep their differences aside and join forces to fight terrorism.
+President Trump is considering the possibility of organizing a summit of Arab leaders in the United States, during which he intends to urge them to leave aside differences and join forces to fight terrorism.
 This became known Fox News.
-According to the source of the American television company in the White House, Trump wants to organize a meeting in the image of the 1978 summit in the country residence of the US president at Camp David near Washington, which concluded a preliminary agreement between Israel and Egypt, which became the basis for a peace treaty Between two states.
-The American leader intends to gather at the same table the heads of Arab states at the time of serious deterioration of relations between Qatar and a number of Middle Eastern countries in order to convince them to unite for the sake of stability in the region, said Fox News source.
+According to the source of the American television company in the White House, Trump wants to organize a meeting in the image of the 1978 summit in the country residence of the US president at Camp David near Washington, which concluded a preliminary agreement between Israel and Egypt, which became the basis for a peace treaty between two states.
+The American leader intends to gather at the same table heads of Arab states at the time of serious deterioration of relations between Qatar and a number of Middle Eastern countries to convince them to unite for the sake of stability in the region, said the source Fox News.

 A laudable intention, however, is absolutely the opposite of what the new US administration is planting for incomplete 6 months of her stay in the White House.
 In fact, the actions of the US and Trump personally became in the first half of the year one of the main destabilizing irritants in the Middle East.
 Especially in the issue of heating the confrontation between Tehran and Riyadh.

 The activity of the Trump team in the Middle East is still largely counterproductive.
-The conversation between the Arabs in the language of ultimatums, which we witnessed at the end of the half-year (22 June Saudi Arabia, Egypt, Bahrain and the UAE put forward 10-day ultimatum from 13 points) can now be safely attributed to one of the main diplomatic failures of the US for 2017 year.
+The conversation between the Arabs in the language of ultimatums, which we witnessed at the end of the half-year (22 June, Saudi Arabia, Egypt, Bahrain and the UAE put forward an 10-day ultimatum from 13 points to Qatar) already now can be reliably attributed to one of the main diplomatic failures of the USA for 2017 year.
 After all, Washington sought not only to settle the crisis around Qatar before the end of Ramadan, but also, at least, not to bring the matter to the public ultimatum of the Saudis against the Qatari people.
 Neither of them came out.

-(1) The rocket attack, codenamed "Laylat al-Qadr" ("Night of Power", the revered night of the holy month for the Muslim month of Ramadan, in honor of the discovery of the first Qur'anic Quran by the Prophet Muhammad in 610 in Mecca) was carried out with the close cooperation of all types of Iranian troops And under the direct command of the supreme leader of the Islamic Republic, Ayatollah Ali Khamenei.
-The statement of the IRGC command indicated.
-That the blow was an act of retribution for the 7 June carried out by the IG attackers in Tehran.
-The strike was caused from land-based launchers in provinces in the west of the country (Kermanshah and Kurdistan) a few hours after Ayatollah Khamenei swore that "the enemy will be punished" in the name of the victims of terrorist attacks in Tehran and all those killed in Iraq and Syria.
+(1) The rocket attack, codenamed "Laylat al-Qadr" ("Night of Power", the revered night of the holy month for the Muslim month of Ramadan in honor of the discovery of the first Qur'an in Quran by the Prophet Muhammad in Mecca in 610) was carried out with the close cooperation of all types of Iranian troops and under the direct command of the supreme leader of the Islamic Republic, Ayatollah Ali Khamenei.
+The statement of the IRGC command indicated. that the blow was an act of retribution for the 7 June carried out by the IG attackers in Tehran.
+The strike was caused from land-based launchers in provinces in the west of the country (Kermanshah and Kurdistan) a few hours after Ayatollah Khamenei swore that "the enemy would be punished" in the name of the victims of the terrorist attacks in Tehran and all those killed in Iraq and Syria.